-Fig. 8.
-Internal radioactivity background compared with B signal before (left) and after (right) time, space and energy correlation cuts to remove the Bi-Po/Bi-Tl cascade decays.
+Fig. 8. (color online) Internal radioactivity background compared with B signal before (top) and after (bottom) time, space, and energy correlation cuts to remove the Bi-Po/Bi-Tl cascade decays.
 The events in the 3-5 MeV energy range are dominated by Tl decays, while those between 2 and 3 MeV are from Bi and Bi.